Performance of the Endcap Time-of-Flight detector in the STAR beam-energy scan: The endcap time-of-flight detector

 For each digi pair on a given strip, the hit time is the average of the two digi times.
 The local-$y$ position

 with $t_{\rm{up}}$ as the digi's leading edge time at the upper channel (read out point at local-$y = +13.5$\,cm ), $t_{\rm{down}}$ the digi's leading edge time at the lower channel (read out point at local-$y = -13.5$\,cm) and $v_{\rm{sig}}$, the signal propagation speed along the strip. $v_{sig}$ can be determined by fitting a box function to the reconstructed local-y distribution with the physical length of the strip, 27\,cm, as input and the signal velocity as a free parameter.
 For all USTC counters, a signal velocity of $v_{\rm{sig}} = 18.23$\,cm/ns and for all THU counters, $v_{\rm{sig}} = 16.45$\,cm/ns was used.
+The difference in $v_{\rm{sig}}$ arises from the differences in the MRPC design (see Tab.~\ref{tab:tech_detais}).

-If a GET4 on one side of a strip has to resynchronize with the rest of the system (called ``GET4 dropout" in the following) or is for other reasons inefficient while a signal travels along the strip, the other side may still detect the signal.
-About 95\% of all GET4 dropouts are only ``single-sided".
+If a GET4 on one side of a strip has to resynchronize with the rest of the system (called ``GET4 dropout'' in the following) or is for other reasons inefficient while a signal travels along the strip, the other side may still detect the signal.
+About 95\% of all GET4 dropouts are only ``single-sided''.
 Instead of extracting the hit position from the time difference of two digis, we can use the location of an intersection on the counter surface from a TPC track to determine the local-$y$ position of the hit.
 Since we know the signal velocity, we can subtract the travel time along the strip from the recorded digi time to retrieve the original hit detection time.
 This single-sided hit reconstruction comes at the cost of reduced time resolution by a factor of $\sqrt{2}$, but recovers hits that would be otherwise lost.
 Depending on the data set, up to 10\% of all eTOF hits are single-sided.
 In rare cases, all GET4s on one side of a counter can dropout for a full run.
 To avoid temporary holes in the acceptance, those single-sided hits are reconstructed as well.

-Since a single particle can induce a signal on multiple strips, hits close in local-$y$ on neighboring strips are merged The position and time of the merged hit are the averages of the contributing strips.
+Since a single particle can induce a signal on multiple strips, hits close in local-$y$ on neighboring strips are merged.
+The position and time of the merged hit are the averages of the contributing strips.
 The cluster-size is defined as the number of strips contributing to a merged hit.
 The average cluster-size has a typical value of 1.3 hits for fully operational MRPCs.
 Single-sided hits are not merged as their local-$y$ position is unknown prior to track matching.

 Once the hit merging is done, the TPC tracks are extrapolated to the three eTOF planes and their intersection points on the individual counter surfaces are determined.
 If multiple hits are close enough to a track to form a match, the closest hit is matched.
 Double-sided hits are given priority over single-sided ones.
 The maximum matching distance is chosen to be 7\,cm in local-$x$ and 10\,cm in local-$y$.